infor-design/enterprise-wc-examples/README.md

 # Enterprise Web Component Examples

 This repo has example projects for running the new IDS web-component version components in other frameworks like React, Angular and Vue.js.
-The hope is to be able to use the web components directly along with types include in the Web component project.
+The hope is to be able to use the web components directly.
+If using a typescript project you should get the types as well.

-Initially we want to test three projects with a preliminary tag component.
-We will test the following criteria
+We will test the following:

-1. Uses stackblitz.com starter project which can be downloaded as a locale project but we want simple starter projects and to share them in here.
-1. Show a tag in the page bound to data in the test framework
+1. Show a component in the page bound to data in the framework
-1. Show use of the tag component
+2. Show use of the component works
-1. Consider framework key features and document things we should probably want to do.
+3. Consider special specific framework key features and document things we should probably want to do.
 For example for Angular:
   * Provide binding to the model for values
   * Catching and handling events emitted
   * Setting and changing settings (color for example)
   * Templating like loops or text values
   * Research common framework features (forms ect)
-1. Test the type file is working as expected
+4. Test the types are visible
-1. Make a test that includes the component
+5. Make a unit test that includes the component

-## Using NPM Link

-- In the enterprise-wc project run `npm run build` to build the assets into `dist/`
-- In the enterprise-wc project run `npm link` to set up the symbolic link
-- Go to on of these project folders (for example typescript-ids-wc) and type `npm link ids-enterprise-wc`

 ## Vue.js
 Starter Project: https://stackblitz.com/edit/vue